Enhance and Analyze your media, at scale. Let's explore what that means and how it works below.

-- prefer clear spoken dialog to make listening easier
+- create clear spoken dialog to make listening to it easier?

-Those sorts of requirements can be achieved with the Enhance API.
-If you are building an application where users expect high quality sonic clarity this API is a valuable tool to use in web and mobile applications at cloud-scale.
+These sorts of requirements can be achieved with the Enhance API.
+If you are building an application where users expect high quality sonic clarity, this API is a valuable tool to use in web and mobile applications at cloud-scale.

 See the Quick Start to Enhancing Media to get started.